Victor-Gosse/mokoBeacon_Android_With_Auto_Configuration/README.md

-# Transmission Power auto configuration of many beacons
+# Transmission power auto configuration of many beacons

 This project is a fork of the application mokoBeacon for android based on the version 1.3.2.